AF83/node-ostatus/README.md

 Install
 -------

-If you are using npm (the node packet manager), installing is as easy as:
+If you are using npm (the node package manager), installing is as easy as:
     npm install ostatus